anborg/camunda-bpm-dev-docs/releases/Perfoming-a-Minor-Release.md

 ## Publish the release on Twitter

-Let Marketing (Charley) know that a new release is available by sending her the following email (Please **CC Daniel, Roman**):
+Let MKT know that a new release is available by sending her the following email (Please **CC Daniel, Roman**):

 ```
-Hi Charley,
+Hi Marketing team,

 we have published a new minor release: